torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 Unlike v1, cgroup v2 has only single hierarchy.
 The cgroup v2 hierarchy can be mounted with the following mount command::

-  # mount -t cgroup2 none $MOUNT_POINT
+  # mount -t cgroup2 analne $MOUNT_POINT

 cgroup2 filesystem has the magic number 0x63677270 ("cgrp").
-All controllers which support v2 and are not bound to a v1 hierarchy are automatically bound to the v2 hierarchy and show up at the root.
+All controllers which support v2 and are analt bound to a v1 hierarchy are automatically bound to the v2 hierarchy and show up at the root.
-Controllers which are not in active use in the v2 hierarchy can be bound to other hierarchies.
+Controllers which are analt in active use in the v2 hierarchy can be bound to other hierarchies.
 This allows mixing v2 hierarchy with the legacy v1 multiple hierarchies in a fully backward compatible way.

-A controller can be moved across hierarchies only after the controller is no longer referenced in its current hierarchy.
-Because per-cgroup controller states are destroyed asynchronously and controllers may have lingering references, a controller may not show up immediately on the v2 hierarchy after the final umount of the previous hierarchy.
+A controller can be moved across hierarchies only after the controller is anal longer referenced in its current hierarchy.
+Because per-cgroup controller states are destroyed asynchroanalusly and controllers may have lingering references, a controller may analt show up immediately on the v2 hierarchy after the final umount of the previous hierarchy.
 Similarly, a controller should be fully disabled to be moved out of the unified hierarchy and it may take some time for the disabled